verachell/Algorithm-pretending-to-be-AI-NaNoGenMo-2024/README.md

 # Algorithm-pretending-to-be-AI-NaNoGenMo-2024
 Creates > 50000 words of fiction algorithmically using a) text file sources and b) keywords that the user types in

+This algorithm is a meld of Markov Chaining and the Cut-Up method mashed together in one algorithm.
+A more detailed explanation is below.

+## Text sources used

+## Usage - how to run this program
+Please note: As a prerequisite, this code requires that `ruby` is installed on your machine.
+I used ruby v 3.3.0 to develop this, but have also tested it on v 3.1.2.

+First download the contents of this repository into your working directory.
+Then open a terminal and at the command line prompt, type `ruby generate_story.rb`

+It will prompt you to type in your desired keywords.
+After that, it will generate a story based on the text files specified in the program, in this case the 4 Project Gutenberg books mentioned above.

+The story will be written in markdown format to a file in the same working directory.

+### Customizing the program for your needs

 ## How the algorithm works

 This algorithm is a meld of Markov Chaining and the Cut-Up method mashed together in one algorithm.
 Cut-Up is when a text is segmented and re-arranged to form new text.